Garden leave and settlement agreements

 Common restrictions during garden leave

-An employee can be restricted from:
+As an employee you can be restricted from:

 - Contacting suppliers, clients and customers